-- Students are able to (1) identify basic anatomical structures and recognise relative position of organs in cross-section ; (2) describe the basic structure and function of important cellular and molecular entities; (3) describe the systems that regulate function; and (4) discuss major areas of disease in terms of their effect on anatomy and physiology.
+- Students are able to (1) identify basic anatomical structures and recognise relative position of organs in cross-section; (2) demonstrate a high level understanding of the basic structure and function of important cellular and molecular entities; (3) characterise the systems that regulate function; and (4) discuss major areas of disease in terms of their effect on anatomy and physiology.

 - Unit Coordinator(s)

 - enrolment in 53560 Master of Physics (Medical Physics specialisation)

 completion of the core and complementary units for the Physics major

 - This unit is taught online

 - Unit Outline

 Saladin, K. Anatomy and Physiology: the Unity of Form and Function: McGraw-Hill.
 (Any reasonably recent edition will be suitable)

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.